Bayesian and frequentist perspectives agree on dynamical dark energy: Datasets and methodology

 Following the convention of the DESI collaboration, we combine their BAO data with primary CMB data from \Planck\ PR3 (TT, TE, EE power spectra) \cite{Planck:2019nip, Planck:2018vyg} and CMB lensing power spectra from the Atacama Cosmology Telescope (ACT) DR6 \cite{ACT:2023kun} combined with \Planck\ PR4 \cite{Carron:2022eyg} (jointly referred to as CMB).
 The inclusion of the recent CMB lensing data requires an increase in precision settings recommended by the ACT collaboration (see App.\ A in \cite{ACT:2025tim}), incorporated by the DESI collaboration data we compare to.

-Additionally, we consider uncalibrated type-Ia SNe from the Pantheon+ \cite{Scolnic:2021amr, Brout:2022vxf} and the Dark Energy Survey (DES) Y5 samples \cite{DES:2024jxu, DES:2024upw}\footnote{We adapt the DES Y5 likelihood to be compatible with \texttt{MontePython} and make it available at \url{https://github.com/tkarwal/cosmo_likelihoods}.
-Exploring the Union SN sample \cite{Rubin:2023ovl} is left for future work.}.
+Additionally, we consider uncalibrated type-Ia SNe from the Pantheon+ \cite{Scolnic:2021amr, Brout:2022vxf} and the Dark Energy Survey (DES) Y5 samples \cite{DES:2024jxu, DES:2024upw}.
+We do not consider the Union SN sample \cite{Rubin:2023ovl} in this work since we do not expect a qualitatively different behavior from the Pantheon+ and DES Y5 samples\footnote{We adapt the DES Y5 likelihood to be compatible with \texttt{MontePython} and make it available at \url{https://github.com/tkarwal/cosmo_likelihoods}.
+Note that this is the DES Y5 sample before the Dovekie update \cite{DES:2025sig}. }.

 We use the Boltzmann solver \texttt{CLASS} \cite{Lesgourgues:2011re, Blas:2011rf} for linear cosmological predictions and \texttt{HMCode} for non-linear corrections \cite{Mead:2020vgs}.
 The total sum $M_\mathrm{tot}$ of neutrino masses is fixed to the minimum allowed mass $M_\mathrm{tot} = 0.06\, \mathrm{eV}$ in the normal hierarchy, assuming the degenerate-mass approximation where each neutrino species carries $M_\mathrm{tot}/3$.
 This neutrino hierarchy is slightly different from the one assumed in \cite{DESI:2025zgx}, which assumes one massive and two massless neutrinos for the analyses with fixed $M_\mathrm{tot}$ (see e.g.\ \cite{Lesgourgues:2006nd, Giusarma:2016phn, Vagnozzi:2017ovm, Archidiacono:2020dvx, Herold:2024nvk} for arguments supporting the degenerate-mass approximation).